igrcic/puppet-redis/README.md

 #####`running`

-Configure if Redis should be running or not.
+Configure if Redis Sentinel should be running or not.
 Default: true (boolean)

 #####`enabled`

-Configure if Redis is started at boot.
+Configure if Redis Sentinel is started at boot.
 Default: true (boolean)

 #####`force_rewrite`